Masakazu Katsura: Personal life

 Katsura famously commissioned a costume resembling the one worn by the protagonist of his manga series Wing-Man for 1 million yen.
 He notably modeled it, and other versions, himself in magazines, such as Weekly Shōnen Jump issue 27 of 1985.
-In February 2025, Katsura posted to X that a Wing-Man costume, which had been stolen from a locker in his home a decade ago, had recently been sold at a festival.
+In January 2025, Katsura learned that his original manuscripts for all fifteen volumes of Video Girl Ai had been stolen during the act of moving studios in October 2024 and were being sold via online auctions.
+He said the police refused to investigate due to a lack of evidence.
+Similarly, in February 2025, Katsura posted to X that a Wing-Man costume, which had been stolen from a locker in his home a decade ago, had recently been sold at a festival.
 He asked that the buyer return it.
+In November 2025, Katsura announced that he was recovering after having recently undergone an unspecified major surgery.

 Katsura was good friends with fellow manga artist Akira Toriyama.
 The two met in the early 1980s, after having been introduced by their mutual editor Kazuhiko Torishima, and even parodied each other in their own manga.
 Toriyama advised Katsura to make DNA² a battle manga while he could, and to turn the protagonist's hair white and make it stand up; similar to Toriyama's own Dragon Ball.
 Toriyama credited Katsura with coming up with the idea to have two characters "fuse" together in Dragon Ball, leading to the Fusion technique.
 However, Katsura said this is only a rumor; while he did in fact suggest it to him, he knows that Toriyama was not listening and claims Toriyama later thought it up on his own.